PrefectHQ/prefect/docs/migration-guide.md

 ### Incremental adoption
 The built-in SQLite database automatically tracks all your locally executed flow runs.
 As soon as you start Prefect Orion and open the Prefect UI in your browser (or [authenticate your CLI with your Prefect Cloud workspace](../ui/cloud-getting-started/)), you can see all your locally executed flow runs in the UI.
 You don't even need to start an agent.

-Then, when you want to move toward schedulable, repeatable workflows, you can build a deployment and send it to the server by running CLI command or one Python script.
+Then, when you want to move toward scheduled, repeatable workflows, you can build a deployment and send it to the server by running a CLI command or a Python script.

 - You can create a deployment to on remote infrastructure, where the run environment is defined by a reusalbe infrastructure block.

 ### Fewer ambiguities